College Nurse - Peterhouse Health Centre

 Call 111 – for NHS111 – offers 24 hr medical advice and urgent assessment out of hours

 Call 111, option 2 – for NHS First Response Service - 24 hr access to mental health advice, support and treatment

 Call 999 – for genuine emergencies (serious illness or injury) dial 999 and then immediately inform the Porter's Lodge (01223 338200).

 For further information or to access other local health-care services, visit NHS online

-All freshers should receive a Health Centre information pack (by email) prior to arrival which included details of how to complete your confidential, online Student Health Form.
-This information provides the basis for your confidential College health record, please complete as accurately and comprehensively as possible and return by the date requested.
-If you've not received your information pack or link for your Student Health Form, please email the College Nurse.
+All freshers should receive a Health Centre information pack (by email) prior to arrival which includes details of how to complete your confidential, online Student Health Questionnaire.
+This information provides the basis for your confidential Health Centre record during your time here, so please complete as comprehensively as possible and return by the date requested.
+If you've not received your information pack or link for your Student Health Questionnaire, please email the College Nurse.

-Any information shared during consultation is treated in the strictest medical confidence and will not be divulged without your consent or co-operation (confidentiality statement).
+Any information shared during consultations is treated in the strictest medical confidence and will not be divulged without your consent or co-operation (confidentiality statement).